Outdoor Recreation (OREC)

 OREC 5000 (2) Introduction to the Outdoor Recreation Economy

-Introduction to public lands and natural resources policy, challenges and opportunities for community economic development, and the outdoor recreation industry.
+In this course, the outdoor recreation economy is viewed holistically.
+Content in this course provides an introduction to public lands and natural resources policy, challenges and opportunities for community economic development, and the outdoor recreation industry.
 Discuss and critically examine Outdoor Recreation Economy definitions, theories, and frameworks and explore the diverse career opportunities that exist within the outdoor recreation industry.
 Key stakeholders are identified, along with current and future trends, opportunities, and challenges.
 The need for sustainable practices and cross-cultural understanding and communication within the outdoor recreation economy is also emphasized.
+Finally, we will explore the diverse career opportunities that exist within the outdoor recreation industry.

 Requisites: Restricted to graduate students only.